mixxxdj/manual/source/chapters/user_interface.rst

   +0.0%, which indicates no change.

 **Temporary Pitch/Rate buttons (Nudge)**
-  Pushing the minus and plus buttons is like nudging the metal edge of a turntable, or the outer edge of a CD player.
+  Pushing the diagonal arrow buttons is like nudging the metal edge of a turntable, or the outer edge of a CD player.
 It will give the track a push or pull forwards or backwards.
 If the buttons are released the previous tempo is restored.
 The buttons can act as either a fixed :term:`pitch bend` or a :term:`ramping pitch bend`.

+**Pitch/Rate buttons**
+  The minus button will set the pitch/rate lower while the plus button will set the pitch/rate higher.
+  These buttons, unlike the temporary pitch/rate buttons do not need to be held down.
+Clicking on them sets the pitch/rate higher or lower for as long as the track keeps playing.

 .. seealso:: To customize the amount by which the buttons alter the pitch of
              the track, the slider range as well as the direction, go to